Museum shines new light on complicated history of U.S. Border Patrol

 The evolution of the border-patrol uniform alone — from something resembling the mythic Old West lawman to today’s heavily armed agent in a post-Sept.
 11 world — shows how the agency became professionalized over a century.

-Also on display are a rope ladder used by an alleged smuggler to climb over a border wall, and tools from an underground tunnel discovered in San Luis, Arizona.
+Also on display is a rope ladder used by an alleged smuggler to climb over a border wall, and tools from an underground tunnel discovered in San Luis, Arizona.

 There’s a raft made out of scrap metal, tire tubes and blue canvas used by Cuban migrants attempting to land in Florida.
 (Interestingly, the raft’s exhibit is called “Voyage to Freedom,” while exhibits about immigration from Mexico focus on border enforcement).